 “Well, that might have promise.
 We shall see.”
 She returned to the breakfast preparation and spoke over her shoulder.
 “Now you sit there whilst I quarter the apples and add the mint.”

 “Yes, mother.”
 Seeing the witch momentarily stiffen, she added, “One of us will get the better of this disagreement someday.”
 They had danced around the topic as long as she could remember.
-The witch always seemed to prefer a slight distance between them, doing parental things, but never fully accepting the title of “mother”.
+The witch always preferred a slight distance between them, doing parental things, but not fully accepting the title of “mother”.
 Tildy wondered if she feared being displaced if her birth mother returned, but that was ridiculous.
 The witch was more of a mother than the one who’d died twelve years ago.

 That wasn’t the response Tildy had expected, and she suspected her true motive had been guessed.
 Yet, she continued undaunted.
 “Our Winter stock is nearly dried beyond potency.
 And since we don’t grow any here, I thought—”

-“No,” the witch repeated, attending to her own bowl.
+“No,” the witch repeated, attending to her own bowl and shooing away Ivy the newt, which had appeared from nowhere.
 “You wish to visit Caraban Losh, Tildeneth.
 You might not have realized it, but this has been growing on your mind.
 Your words have lately revealed a desire to return to the place where I found you.”

 The witch snorted.
 “Reminisce what?
 Being found in the herb bushes?”
-Seeing Tildy’s crestfallen face, she reached out to touch her cheek, saying, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed in you.
-We have returned several times and you know the remnants of the caravan have long since rotted.
+Seeing Tildy’s crestfallen face, she reached out to touch her cheek, saying, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed.
+We have returned several times and you have seen that the remnants of the caravan have long since rotted.
 Even the old road is overgrown.
-You will find naught but flowers and dew there today.”
+Your lost lineage cannot be unearthed there.
+You will find naught but flowers and dew.”

 “I know,” Tildy admitted.
 “It’s just, this was a long Winter and I spent much of it pondering my past and longing for some connection to it.”